elvant/element/examples/docs/en-US/layout.md

 - `hidden-lg-and-down` - hide when on large viewports and down
 - `hidden-lg-and-up` - hide when on large viewports and up
 - `hidden-xl-only` - hide when on extra large viewports only
+- `hidden-xl-and-down` - hide when on extra large viewports and down
+- `hidden-xl-and-up` - hide when on extra large viewports and up
+- `hidden-xxl-only` - hide when on double large viewports only

 ### Row Attributes
 | Attribute      | Description          | Type      | Accepted Values       | Default  |